How Much Does Cataract Surgery Cost?

 Closing the Gap with Medigap

-If premium cataract surgery is desired but there is a concern about the out-of-pocket costs not covered by Medicare, then there is the option to buy a separate “Medigap” policy from a private insurance carrier.
+If a premium option is desired but there is a concern about the out-of-pocket costs not covered by Medicare, then there is the option to buy a separate “Medigap” policy from a private insurance carrier.
 Medigap plans supplement Medicare coverage and help to offset the out-of-pocket cost of care.
-They function very much like traditional insurance policies, just on a much more narrow scale.
+They function very much like traditional insurance policies, just on a much narrower scale.
 That means they have their own deductible that must be met before coverage kicks in.

 Get a Consultation

 The best way to determine what cataract surgery will cost you is to schedule a consultation with a surgeon to discuss treatment options.
-The surgeon will be able to provide you a cost estimate for your unique considerations.
+The surgeon’s staff will be able to provide you with a cost estimate for your unique considerations.
 You can also speak with your insurance carrier for more specifics about what your policy covers.
-Medicare patients can visit Medicare.gov to learn more, or contact the organization at 1-800-MEDICARE to speak with a representative.
+Medicare patients can visit Medicare.gov to learn more or contact the organization at 1-800-MEDICARE to speak with a representative.